rowley15/rowley15/README.md

 # rowley15
 worknwellness research project.

-I am fascinated with neuroscience, but have no clue what I am doing here in computer science.
+I am fascinated with neuroscience, and I'd like to learn

+compter science, but have no clue what I am doing.